invenus-dev/frontend-lint/README.md

 npm init @eslint/config
 ```

-You can call the lint explicitly from command line.
+- CLI usage: you can call the lint explicitly from command line.
 Add `--ext` for any suffix you want to lint, and then path to folder / file to test.
 ```
 npx eslint --ext .js src/
 ```